 Trial by Fire

 Enduring relationships and the volcano gods: There’s an ancient and honored legend of ‘Trial by Fire’ to validate serious relationship of two decades.
 The mythos is that once in twenty years, couples must circle the brim of a volcanic caldera, as a testament, demonstrating the virtuousness of their commitment to the other.
 If they survive this trial, then their marriage is once again sanctified by the Fire Gods deep within the volcano.
 The test is simple.
 Together, they just have to walk around the rim of the caldera.
-If both survive the other, and together, they survive the irascible, righteous gods within, then they’re relationship is consecrated to carry on for another two decades.
+If both survive the other, and together, they survive the irascible, righteous gods within, then their relationship is consecrated to carry on for another two decades.

 Most people barely remember this tradition, and if they do, they take it as a metaphorical exercise.
 Not Ursula and I, we’re literalist!
 Today we hiked the local volcano (Monte Nuovo) overlooking the Gulf of Pozzuoli, it was a nervous experience, at first.
 We updated our wills last year, so administratively, we were prepared.
 But being prepared emotionally is entirely a different predicament.
 As we strayed near the edge of the caldera, we kept a wary eye out for the long, fiery reach of the gods within, and each other.
 We each had our opportunities.